- Learning Centre

 - What are your biggest challenges working from home and what additional support do you need?

 How to Assess Your Employees’ Anxiety About Returning to the Office

 Forbes Magazine May 28, 2020

-It is critical to be mindful of both physical and mental health considerations of everyone on of your team.
-Communicate with everyone on your team regularly and let them know you are available for further discussions.
+It is critical to be mindful of both physical and mental health considerations of everyone on your team.
+Communicate with them regularly and let them know you are available for further discussions.
 Some topics for discussion include:

 - Remind your team regularly of mental health and social supports that are available and encourage them to use those resources.